 - Grilled Shrimp and Pineapple Skewers

-And the number one reason we love grilled shrimp is: It tastes so good!
+And the number one reason we love grilled shrimp is that it Tastes So Good!

-1-We recommend Large, Extra-Large or Jumbo Shrimp.
+We recommend Large, Extra-Large, or Jumbo Shrimp for grilling.
 Smaller shrimp can be used for salads.
-You can pick up local, wild-caught shrimp all over Florida, fresh or frozen.

-2-If you are buying frozen shrimp and need to defrost them, place the shrimp in a big bowl of cold water.
+To defrost frozen shrimp, place the shrimp in a big bowl of cold water.
 Change the water every 10 minutes until the shrimp are defrosted.
-It shouldn't take over 20 minutes.
+It shouldn't take more than 20 minutes.